-Dan has been writing professionally for 35 years.
-During that time, he has received six journalism awards.
-In addition, he was awarded an “honorable mention” award for the Novel-in-Progress competition held by The William Faulkner Literary Society.
+Dan has been writing professionally for 35 years, and has received six journalism awards.
+In addition, he was awarded an Honorable Mention award for the Novel-in-Progress competition held by The William Faulkner Literary Society.
+A graduate of the University of Delaware, Dan studied journalism and creative writing before training in public relations and marketing at The Media Institute of Philadelphia.
 He has served as ghostwriter for manuscripts commissioned by both businesses and individuals.
-Dan is a graduate of the University of Delaware, where he studied journalism and creative writing.
-He is also a graduate of The Media Institute of Philadelphia, PA., where he studied public relations and marketing.
-His writing specialties include medical, healthcare, health & fitness, wellness, business and industry, history, biography, memoir, fiction, spirituality, sports, and entertainment.
+His writing specialties include medical, healthcare, health and fitness, wellness, business and industry, history, biography, memoir, fiction, spirituality, sports, and entertainment.

 Sideshow Banners and Banter